Book Review: "Rescue Run" by Jon Del Arroz

 While novelizations of TV shows, movies and games can make writing easier for the author by completing world-building and basic character outlines, allowing them to focus on adding depth to characters, politics and background story lines, this book stays straight and narrow within the lines.
 The little depth added to the truly stock characters is straight out of TVTropes.

-Books based off of video games have a framework off which to work, describing the universe, its factions and main characters.
-This can simplify work for the writer because the framework already exists, so the world-building is done and doesn’t need to be repeated for most readers.
+Books based off of video games have a framework off of which to work, because the universe, its factions and main characters already exist This can simplify work for the writer because the framework already exists, so the world-building is done and doesn’t need to be repeated for most readers.
 Conversely, a book based off a video game or novelization of a movie may be limited by the heavy tropes built into it.
 Mr. Arroz’s writing suffers from the stock tropes the game itself uses.
 The Trade Federation is the standard evil corporations, though some within it are not all bad.
 The empire that broke away from the Earth centered Trade Federation is exploitative but not as bad as Earth, but they don’t pay their military enough and are still far from perfect.
 The third major human empire worships machines and technology, so they are technologically advanced but have few people; this trope is so pervasive it is even found in Dune with Ix.

 There is a lot to work with here, and I'm disappointed that Mr. Arroz couldn't create a more compelling story given what he had.
 His later novel "Gravity of the Game" is much better.